Who Counseling Can Help

 Aware of it or not, counseling can help anyone.
 Usually, though, whatever “it” is, “it” is only a problem if you say so.
 Language and culture have a ton of power over what someone thinks is worthy of needing counseling.

 When I say counseling can help anyone, I mean it.
 This has been true for Piper, the office therapy dog.
 Even though she is a dog, her story is very relevant for us humans.
-She, too, has gone through a huge transformative process that has involved exposure to things way outside her comfort zone.
-However, Pipers confidence has grown in leaps and bounds.
+She knows what it is like to go through a huge transformative process.
+She has had to experience exposure to things outside her comfort zone, coaching and eventually, new ways or relating to her environment.
+Pipers confidence has grown leaps and bounds because of her efforts and good counseling.

 Piper is a Border Collie who was born on a farm in Lebanon, Missouri.
-Her mom and dad are legit herding dogs who breed more farm dogs to work the local farms.
-(I just used the word farm a whole lot; I think you got it!)
+Her mom and dad are full time herding dogs who breed pups to work the local farms.

 So, there were about four litters of puppies born at the same time as Piper.
 Without knowing how many puppies in each litter, that is about 20 puppies living in the barn together with their parents.
-Piper came to me much like you will–not much else of her past was known; but unlike you, she is unable to share her experiences with me through language over time.
+When we met Piper she suffered from a lot of anxiety.
+She could barely come out from behind the couch.
+Piper came to me much like you will–not much else of her past was known; but unlike you, she is unable to share her experiences with me with words.

 If Piper were a human, you could say she suffers from relational anxiety.
 Her reaction to new people was less than desirable.
 She would hide like a cat, growl, and sometimes snap.
 She had to be carried through the threshold of doorways because she had so much fear about what lay beyond.